JoeyStanley/real/_posts/2018-12-23-prevelar-raising-survey-results.md

 <a href = "/images/plots/bag_raising_plot.pdf" class = "nodot"><img width = "75%" src="/images/plots/bag_raising_plot.jpg"/></a>

 In this chart, each word is on its own row.
 Within that row, the width of the red box is the number of people that indicated that they say that word with the same vowel as *bake*.
 Yellow is "somewhere between *bake* and *deck*".
 The small green ones are *deck* and the blue ones are *back*.
 Purple are where people said it had some other vowel.
-This chart shows that not all <sc>bag</sc> words are equally likely to be pronouced the same, but the difference between the *Volkswagon* at the top and *Mary Magdalene* at the bottom is admittedly not that huge.
+This chart shows that not all <sc>bag</sc> words are equally likely to be pronounced the same, but the difference between the *Volkswagon* at the top and *Mary Magdalene* at the bottom is admittedly not that huge.

 So now lets turn our attention to the <sc>beg</sc> words.